I beg to move,

 “The more we discover about the matter, the more disgraceful, underhand and thoroughly disreputable the long-term treatment of those few thousand people is shown to have been.”—[Official Report, 7 July 2004; Vol. 423, c.
 277WH.]

 That disgraceful treatment continues to this day, at the cost of the United Kingdom’s reputation as a defender of fundamental human rights.
-We remain guilty of double standards and hypocrisy; as was said earlier, if the situation took place today, it would be considered a breach of fundamental human rights under international law.
+We remain guilty of double standards and hypocrisy; as was said earlier, if the eviction took place today, it would be considered a breach of fundamental human rights under international law.

 In 2009, the right hon.
 Member for Broadland (Mr Simpson), who was then a shadow Foreign Office Minister, said in this Chamber: